DISCLAIMER:

 "You also didn't tell me

 your name."
-Ixchel walked over to
+Ixchel

-the intricate structure.
-"Your
+highest level of the intricate structure.

-husband?" she asked gently.
+"Your husband?" she asked gently.

-The old woman nodded, as she
+The old woman nodded as she

 placed a portrait of the Virgin right next to an intricately carved

 jaguar.
-Ixchel smiled, stroking the
+Ixchel

-carving gently.
-She turned to Janeway.
-"All through this region, the faiths
+turned to Janeway.
+"All through

-they can use from the new ways and integrate it into their rituals, their
+The Maya take what they can use from the new ways and integrate it into

-weak, but I think it gives us immeasurable resilience."
+think that makes us weak, but I think it gives us immeasurable

 As Janeway stepped closer to